Popular oven brand Zanussi is part of the group of brands owned by Electrolux, which also includes AEG.

 A single oven with steam cooking, self-cleaning and bags of space for less than £400 sounds too good to be true, but this is the sort of tempting package that Zanussi has been offering in recent years.

 However, if you opt for a Zanussi oven, will it last for years of fault-free service, or fizzle out earlier than rival brands?

 Our years of independent testing have shown that Zanussi ovens vary in their cooking ability – some are Best Buys that are worth snapping up, while others fall well short of this accolade.

-On this page we reveal whether Zanussi is a good oven brand to invest in.
-Find out exactly what owners think of their Zanussi ovens and how they get on in our lab testing.
+In the table below we reveal whether Zanussi is a good oven brand to invest in.
+Find out exactly what owners think and how Zanussi ovens get on in our lab testing.